wdsrocha/web-scraping/README.md

 # web-scraping

-Aprendendo Web Scraping em Python utilizando requests e bs4
+Learning Web Scraping with Python, requests and bs4